Texts on this page have been partially machine translated from German.

 The counsellors are on your side and will accompany you on your way.

-• The services offered by Rückhalt e.V. are open to all people affected by sexual violence, their relatives and caregivers from the StädteRegion Aachen.
+• The services offered by Rückhalt e.V. are open to all people affected by sexual violence, their relatives and carers from the StädteRegion Aachen.

-• At Frauen helfen Frauen e.V. in the StädteRegion Aachen, girls, women and children who have become victims of domestic violence or are threatened by violence can find help and support.
+• At Frauen helfen Frauen e.V. in the StädteRegion Aachen, girls, women and children who have been victims of domestic violence or are threatened by violence can find help and support.

-If You Observe a Person Being Harassed or Subjected to Violence
+If You Observe That a Person Is Being Harassed or Subjected to Violence

-Don't look away and show civil courage!
-All members of the FH Aachen are called upon to stand up for respectful cooperation both in their studies and in the workplace.
+Don't look away, show civil courage!
+All members and associates of FH Aachen are called upon to advocate for respectful interaction with each other, both in studies and at the workplace.

-Talk to affected persons and draw their attention to the contact persons and counselling centres at the university.
-If possible, offer support.
+Speak to the persons affected and point out the contact points and counselling services at the university.
+If possible, offer your support.

-• Show solidarity; this can also be done non-verbally, for example by standing up and asking others to do the same.
+• Showing solidarity: This can also be done non-verbally, for example by standing up and asking others to do the same

-• intervening verbally and stating the inappropriateness of the behaviour
+• Intervening verbally and pointing out the inappropriateness of the behaviour

 What Options Do You Have After the Incident?

-• Just stay there and wait to see if the person being harassed seeks contact.
+• Simply stay there and wait to see if the harassed person will approach you.

-• Ask the person if they want to talk or if they need help.
+• Ask the person affected if they want to talk or if they need help.

-• make the person aware of the sexual harassment contact points.
+• Make the person affected aware of the contact points available in the event of sexual harassment.

-• contact the contact points for sexual harassment yourself, but do not (!) talk about details and specific persons without the consent of the person concerned.
+• Turn to the contact points available in cases of sexual harassment yourself, but do not (!) talk about details and concrete persons without the consent of the person affected.

-• Exercise restraint and caution when dealing with social media!
+• Exercise restraint and caution when using social media!
 You are also obliged to protect the personal rights of "perpetrators".